External Ids for CAT Gene

 GeneCards Summary for CAT Gene

 CAT (Catalase) is a Protein Coding gene.
 Diseases associated with CAT include Acatalasemia and Pityriasis Versicolor.
-Among its related pathways are Cellular Senescence and Purine metabolism.
+Among its related pathways are Metabolism and Immune System.
 GO annotations related to this gene include protein homodimerization activity and enzyme binding.

 UniProtKB/Swiss-Prot for CAT Gene

 Occurs in almost all aerobically respiring organisms and serves to protect cells from the toxic effects of hydrogen peroxide.
 Promotes growth of cells including T-cells, B-cells, myeloid leukemia cells, melanoma cells, mastocytoma cells and normal and transformed fibroblast cells.